cybertraining-dsc/su21-reu-361/project/index.md

 ## 6. Conclusion

 At first glance, the results look promising as the predictions have minimal deviation from the true values.
 However, upon closer look, the values lag by one day, which is a sign that they are only viewing the previous day and mimicking those values.
 Furthermore, the model cannot go several days or years into the future because there is no data to run on, such as opening price or volume.
+The experiment is further confounded by the nature of stock prices: they follow random walk theory, which means that the nature in which they move follows a random walk: the changes in price do not necessarily happen as a result of previous changes.
+Thus, this nature of stocks confounds the very architecture of this experiment because long short-term memory assumes that the values have an effect on one another.

-For future research, tweets can be scraped from Twitter so that a model can guess whether public discussion of a cryptocurrency is favorable or unfavorable (and whether the price will increase as a result).
+For future research, a program can scrape tweets from influencers' Twitter pages so that a model can guess whether public discussion of a cryptocurrency is favorable or unfavorable (and whether the price will increase as a result).

 ## 7. Acknowledgments